 - It is usually obtained from corn or corn starch.
 And there is a big problem here: So that we can calm our consciences, we use basic foodstuffs for the production of plastics.
 The area used to cultivate maize plants for bioplastic production could feed many people.
 It also encourages food speculation and monoculture cultivation.

 - Bioplastics don't decompose quickly enough.
 A film made of bioplastic takes up to 12 weeks to completely decompose.
-A crucible or a bottle would therefore take longer.
-Those who are not blessed with a garden and composter will also dispose of the organic waste in the household waste.
-In the waste sorting plants, however, a period of at most 10 weeks is estimated for the decomposition of biological waste.
-The bioplastic is therefore sorted out and sent for “energy recovery”.
+A jar or a bottle would therefore take longer.
+Those who are not blessed with a garden with a composter and a lot of time will also dispose of the organic waste in the household waste.
+In the waste sorting plants, however, a maximum time span of 10 weeks is estimated for the decomposition of biological waste.
+Therefore, the bioplastic is sorted out and sent to the “energetic recovery”.
 In plain language, this means that the bioplastic is also burned in the end.

 - For small businesses, bioplastics are not yet economical.
-I would also like to address the economics of bioplastics on this point.
-Not only is the material more expensive than conventional plastic, with minimum purchases of 50.000 containers and more, it is practically unaffordable for small businesses like us.
+I would also like to address the economic viability of bioplastics on this point.
+Not only is the material more expensive than conventional plastic, it is virtually unaffordable for small companies like us, with minimum purchase of 50.000 containers and more.

 Now what is the solution?

 Unfortunately, there is no really satisfactory solution for this topic.
 The egg-laying wool milk sow of the packaging has not yet been invented and it will probably not be there anytime soon.
 We always encourage our customers to "recycle" our jars and bottles.
 They are easy to clean and the crucibles in particular are ideal for storing small parts or refilling them with other things.
 Or take part in our program RETURN + RECYLE and send us your used containers back and get a voucher for your next purchase as a thank you.